JamesCBremerJr/SimpleCorners/README.md

 Galerkin discretization method is used to discretize (1) and (2).
-It differs from standard Nystrom schemes only in that the matrices discretizing (1) and (2) are conjugated with a diagonal matrix whose entries consist of quadrature weights.
+It differs from standard Nystrom schemes only in that the matrices discretizing (1) and (2) are conjugated with a diagonal matrix whose entries consist of square roots of quadrature weights.
 The resulting linear system is sufficiently small that it can be inverted with an LAPACK routine.

 It is well-known that the operators 1/2I + K and 1/2I + K^* are isomorphisms which are compact perturbations of a coercive